10 Best Employee Evaluation Software Shortlist

 Express Evaluations is a performance management tool designed for local government, small businesses, and non-profits to help track employee growth, conduct evaluations, and set future goals.
 It offers a range of features to simplify the evaluation process and support your team's development.

-Why I picked Express Evaluations: I chose Express Evaluations for its focus on performance management and employee development.
+Why I picked Express Evaluations: I chose Express Evaluations for its focus on performance management and employee development at an affordable cost.
 The platform offers customizable evaluation templates and performance improvement plans, allowing you to create and monitor strategies to address specific areas where team members may need support.
-Additionally, the manager/employee check-ins feature facilitates regular discussions, helping to maintain open communication and address concerns promptly.
-These tools are designed to foster a culture of continuous improvement within your team.

 Express Evaluations Standout Features and Integrations:

-Other features include an employee net promoter score (eNPS) tool that measures employee loyalty and satisfaction, providing insights into your team's engagement levels.
+Features include an employee net promoter score (eNPS) tool that measures employee loyalty and satisfaction, providing insights into your team's engagement levels.
 The pulse survey feature allows for efficient and straightforward collection of employee feedback, helping you stay attuned to your team's sentiments.

 An employee database centralizes and manages all employee information, making it easier to access and update records as needed.
-Additionally, the platform offers HR reporting capabilities, organizing performance evaluation data into easy-to-read formats, aiding in informed decision-making.
+Plus, the platform offers HR reporting capabilities, organizing performance evaluation data into easy-to-read formats, aiding in informed decision-making.

 Integrations include benefits and enrollment software like Employee Navigator.